bocchifrancescog/map-app/README.md

 # map-app
 Web Application that shows app downloads on a map

-# setup
+# Setup

 ### 1. Google Map API KEY setup
-1.1 cd into the main folder
+- cd into the main folder
-1.2 Open /map-app/client/src/Config.js file and assign your google API key to the variable API_KEY.
+- Open /map-app/client/src/Config.js file and assign your google API key to the variable API_KEY.

 Ex:
 const API_KEY = 'MyGoogleApiKey';